 Tree Canada resources →

-Endangered trees are protected under the federal Species at Risk Act (SARA) as well as the complementary provincial legislation.
+Endangered trees are protected under the federal Species at Risk Act (SARA) and any complementary provincial legislation.
 In general, endangered species cannot be destroyed.
-To determine if you have an endangered tree, contact a registered professional forester or certified arborist.
+Contact a registered professional forester or certified arborist to determine if your tree is endangered.
 The Species at Risk Public Registry site may also be helpful in identifying endangered trees.

-Planting native tree species helps the ecosystem to remain or to re-establish its original state.
-Since native species are currently growing or once grew in a particular area, they should not have any issues with re-establishment or growth and are more likely to thrive than exotic species.
-Additionally, native species provide a natural habitat for native wildlife.
+Planting native tree species helps to protect or re-establish an ecosystem to its original state.
+If native species are currently growing or once grew in a particular area, they should not have any issues with re-establishment or growth and are more likely to thrive than non-native species.
+Non-native species can disrupt the local environment through cross-pollination and invasiveness in some cases.
+Native species also provide a natural habitat for native wildlife.

-The most obvious sign of Emerald Ash Borer is a sudden decline in the health of your ash tree, as well as the presence of distinct D-shaped exit holes.
-The prognosis is best determined by an on-site analysis by a registered professional forester or a certified arborist.
+The most obvious sign of EAB is a sudden decline in the health of your ash tree, and the presence of distinct D-shaped exit holes.
+The prognosis is best determined on-site by a registered professional forester or a certified arborist.

 Visit our Tree Killers page for more information and images on invasive plants, insects, and diseases.

 You can find a list of trees that grow in Canada, including native species, on our Trees of Canada web page.
 This information can also be found based on your region’s hardiness zone, or by contacting a nursery or garden centre in your area.

 Yes, a tribute certificate can be issued in commemoration of your loved one with a minimum $50 donation to Tree Canada.

 Yes, Tree Canada’s charitable number is: #137708509 RR0001.
 Our legal name is Tree Canada / Arbres Canada.
 You can verify our charitable status on the Canada Revenue Agency’s listing of charities.